aranciokov/ranp/README.md

-# Relevance-aware online mining for a more semantic video retrieval
+# Improving Semantic Video Retrieval models by Training with a Relevance-aware Online Mining strategy
-In this repo, we provide code and pretrained models for the paper **Relevance-aware online mining for a more semantic video retrieval**, which was submitted to *IEEE Transactions on Multimedia*.
+In this repo, we provide code and pretrained models for the paper **Improving Semantic Video Retrieval models by Training with a Relevance-aware Online Mining strategy**, which was submitted to the *International Journal of Computer Vision*.
 The code also covers the implementation of a preliminary version of this work, called ["**Learning video retrieval models with relevance-aware online mining**"](https://arxiv.org/abs/2203.08688), which was accepted for presentation at the 21st International Conference on Image Analysis and Processing (ICIAP).

 #### Python environment
 Requirements: python 3, allennlp 2.8.0, h5py 3.6.0, pandas 1.3.5, spacy 2.3.5, torch 1.7.0 (also tested with 1.8)